simplex-chat/simplex-chat/simplex-messaging.md

 connections can be used to create a duplex communication channel.
 Higher level primitives that are only known to system participants in their client applications can be created as well - user profiles, contacts, conversations, groups and broadcasts.
-Simplex messaging servers have have the information about the low-level simplex connections.
+Simplex messaging servers only have the information about the low-level simplex connections.
 In this way a high level of privacy and security of the conversations is provided.
 Application level primitives are not in scope of the simplex messaging protocol.